webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Return-to-Sender.md

 - Ability/Cost/3
 - Ability/Tier/High
 - Ability/Pool/Speed
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Return to Sender
+>3+  Speed

 If you succeed at a Speed defense task against a melee attack, you can make an immediate melee attack against your foe.
 You can use this ability only once per round.
 Enabler.